robotics-upo/siar_packages/localization_siar/manhole_detector/README.md

 It requires the hdf5 and h5py for loading the trained network

+## Configuring Keras

-Keras should be configured (go to ~/.keras) for using Theanos backend.
+Keras should be configured with the following parameters.
+Please edit "~/.keras/keras.json" file.

+- "backend": "theano"
+- "image_dim_ordering": "th"

 ## cnn_detector.py